denismitr/tern/README.md

 ```bash
 tern-cli -migrate
 ```
-you can specify a number of steps (files) to execute and/or a timeout
+you can specify a number of steps (files) to execute or also specific versions (comma separated list) and/or a timeout

 ```bash
 tern-cli -migrate -steps 2 -timeout 30
 ```